-- our Commercial Products Segment consisting of NARCAN® and other commercial products which were sold as part of our travel health business in the second quarter of 2023; - our MCM Products Segment consisting of Anthrax-MCM products, Smallpox-MCM products and Other Products (as discussed below); and - our Services Segment consisting of our Bioservices portfolio.
+- our Commercial Product Segment consisting of NARCAN® Nasal Spray; - our MCM Products Segment consisting of Anthrax-MCM products, Smallpox-MCM products and Other Products (as discussed below); and - our Services Segment consisting of our Bioservices portfolio.

 Additionally, we have a centralized R&D organization and an enterprise-wide governance approach to managing our portfolio of R&D projects.